Vintage Motorcycle

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-If the motorcycle is not authorized for road use or has been stored for one year or longer
+If the motorcycle is prohibited from being put into operation or has been stored for one year or longer

 Documents required